Ankylosaurus was an armored dinosaur that lived during the late Cretaceous Period.

 However, even without these defenses, Ankylosaurus would have been difficult for predators to kill.
 "You have to understand that they had a very rotund body and were wider than they were deep," Carpenter said.
 "It would be difficult even without the armor to get a purchase on it because its body is relatively flat."

 Aside from its armor, another defining characteristic of Ankylosaurus was its tail club.
 The tail contained vertebrae that were woven together to form a stiff rod at the base of the club at the end.
+The stiff tail likely evolved before the knob, according to a 2015 study in the Journal of Anatomy.
 Scientists have proposed several different hypotheses for the purpose of the dinosaur's club, according to a 2009 study in the journal PLOS ONE.
 For instance, the tail may have been used for display purposes, such as for attracting mates.
 Alternatively, it may have been used for combat between two Ankylosaurus, such as over territory or mates.
+[Related: How Armored Dinosaur Got Its Bone-Bashing Tail]

 Whatever the case, it seems the dinosaur did sometimes use its tail as a weapon.
 "In two fossil specimens, the tail clubs show damage," Carpenter said.
 "It looks like they definitely struck something hard."
 What's more, the PLOS ONE study concluded that that the huge tail could easily have broken the bones of most of its predators.